fprime-community/fprime-stm32h7-zephyr-reference/docs/main-content/initial-setup.md

 pip install -r requirements.txt
 ```

+ > [!NOTE]
+ > If you are not using the NUCLEO-H723ZG board, additional steps need to be taken.
+Please refer to the [Specifying Board Configuration][specifying-board-configuration] documentation for more information before continuing.

 ## 6. Get Zephyr Source Code
 Navigate to the `zephyr-workspace` directory to set up zephyr.
 This deployment by default only installs zephyr source code for STM32 boards.
 If you are not using a stm32 board, the `config` file in `./lib/zephyr-workspace/.west/` will need to be updated.
 ```sh